shahlahassan123/metcs665-assignment2/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+It is Very flexible.
+Many objects of Shops, DeliveryRequests and Drivers can be easily added and removed in the future.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+I have used Observer Design Pattern.
+Created 2 interfaces - Shop and Driver.
+Created 3 classes - ShopClass implementing Shop, DriverClass implementing Driver Interface and DeliveryRequest.
+Created an arraylist of DeliveryRequests in ShopClass and DriverClass to store the deliveryrequests coming in.
+Testing is done by comparing an array of same Delivery Request IDs of length 6 with an array whose value is obtained when the driver is updated with the delivery ID.

 - Describe how you have avoided duplicated code and why it is important.
 - If applicable, mention any design patterns you have used and explain why they were chosen.
+I have used Observer Design pattern.
+In this assignment, when 1 delivery request is added to the store(subject), then all the drivers(observers) must be notified.

 # Maven Commands